calint/riscv/README.md

 implements the rv32i instructions with the exception for: FENCE, FENCE.I, ECALL, EBREAK

-2-stage pipeline where new instruction is fetched while previous executes
+ad-hoc 2-stage pipeline where new instruction is fetched while previous executes

 intended for Cmod S7 from digilent.com